vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What are Android Components?**<br/>
     A) 1) Activities,
-    1) Intent and broadcast receivers,
+    2) Intent and broadcast receivers,
-    2) Services,
+    3) Services,
-    3) Content Providers,
+    4) Content Providers,
-    4) Widgets and Notifications
+    5) Widgets and Notifications

 -   **What is an Application class?**<br/>
-    A) An Application class is a base class in your Application starts before all other classes like Activities or services are called.
+    A) An Application class is a base class in your Application that starts before all other classes like Activities or services are called.
 You can maintain your application's global state here.
 While it is NOT mandatory that you need to extend Application class, you can do so by providing your own implementation by creating a subclass and specifying the fully-qualified name of this subclass as the "android:name" attribute in your AndroidManifest.xml's <application> tag.

 -   **What is a Context?
 What are different types of Contexts?**<br/>
     A) As the name says, its the context of the current application or object.
 Context is like a handle to the environment your application is currently running in.